Retire Before Dad

 Cons: Sure Dividend Newsletter

 The sell rules have been a bit aggressive for my taste since late 2018.
-Successful dividend investors hold for decades, not years.
+Most successful dividend investors hold for decades, not years.
 They do not like selling excellent companies, even if they’re going through tough times.

 It appears Sell Rule #2 was recently updated, so we’ll see if they continue to recommend selling top-notch stocks due to high valuations.